Nordic Camp

 Rental Equipment:

-For skiers who need to rent equipment Ski Haus (970.879.0385) and Steamboat Ski Touring Center (879.8180) will offer special rental packages for the camp.
+For skiers who need to rent equipment Ski Haus (970.879.0385) and Steamboat Ski Touring Center (970.879.8180) will offer special rental packages for the camp.
 Classic and Skate gear available.
-Rental gear should be picked up on Friday before the camp begins.
+Rental gear should be picked up before the camp begins.
 Please contact them directly.
 Note – demo equipment will be available throughout the weekend.
 However, the demo equipment is to “demo”, not to use for the whole day.
-Skiers should to be prepared with their own (or rental) equipment for the camp
+Skiers should be prepared with their own (or rental) equipment for the camp

 Lodging: